Royal Liverpool Golf Club Course Review - Golf Monthly

 Royal Liverpool Golf Club Course Review

-The mighty links at Hoylake by the Dee estuary on The Wirral, where the first Amateur Championship was staged in 1885, took Open Championship centre stage again this summer after a successful return to the rota in 2006, the year Tiger claimed the title over a parched links landscape shortly after the death of his father, Earl.
+The mighty links at Hoylake, where the first Amateur Championship was staged in 1885, took Open Championship centre stage again in 2014 after a successful return to the rota in 2006, the year Tiger claimed the title over a parched links landscape shortly after the death of his father, Earl.

-Rory’s victory this year was played out in very different conditions, over much greener terrain with more significant rough to negotiate.
+Rory’s victory in 2014 was played out in very different conditions, over much greener terrain with more significant rough to negotiate.

 The tireless work of course manager, Craig Gilholm, and his team had left Royal Liverpool in superb condition, and The R&A eulogising as to the quality of the playing surfaces presented to the world’s best golfers.